olisheldon/olisheldon.github.io/_projects/adventofcode23/day_5.md

 ### Software Engineering

-I found a very cool Python feature:
+I found a very nice Python feature:

 Instead of writing `lower <= x < upper` to test if a value is within an interval/range, you can instead write `x in range(lower, upper)`.
 In this example, Python utilizes the generator-nature of the range object to perform a check within the range without calling for the memory required to create a list [lower, ..., upper - 1].